wfcommons/WfFormat/README.md

 # The WorkflowHub JSON Schema

 - Current schema version: `1.0`
-- Schema file: `workflow-schema.json`
+- Schema file: `workflowhub-schema.json`
-- Schema validator: `validator.py`
+- Schema validator: `workflowhub-validator.py` (see documentation at the end of this file)

 ## Documentation